maheshj01/searchfield/README.md

 - `marginColor` : Color for the margin between the suggestions.
 - `maxSuggestionsInViewPort` : The max number of suggestions that can be shown in a viewport.
 - `offset` : suggestion List offset from the searchfield, The top left corner of the searchfield is the origin (0,0).
+- `onSearchTextChanged`: callback when the searchfield text changes, it returns the current text in the searchfield.
 - `onSuggestionTap` : callback when a sugestion is tapped it also returns the tapped value.
 - `onSubmit` : callback when the searchfield is submitted, it returns the current text in the searchfield.
 - `scrollbarAlwaysVisible`: Defines whether to show the scrollbar always or only when scrolling.